Making Every Drop Count

 LAND DRAINAGE SYSTEM

 Agricultural pipe laid in a gravel bed 70cm below the soil surface.
 Deeply waters soil.
-Excess water discharges into the soakaway.
+Excess water discharges into the stormwater infiltration well.

-Gravel lined pit planted with local native swamp plants.
-When full, water soaks into the ground in less than four days – faster than the puddles on the grass verge opposite.
-The original roof drain acts as an overflow into the street.
+Planted, gravel lined pit with porous sides made with concrete blocks.
+When full, water soaks into the ground in less than four days – faster than the puddles on the council’s grass verge opposite.
+The original roof drain acts as an emergency overflow into the street gutter, although it’s rarely required.

 PATHS, DRIVE AND NURSERY AREA